onap/dcaegen2/docs/sections/services/datalake-handler/installation.rst

   .. code-block :: bash
      #kubectl logs <datalake-pod> -n onap

-The output should looks like.
+The feeder output should looks like.
     .. image :: ./feeder-log.png

+The des output should looks like.
+    .. image :: ./des-log.png

 If you find any Java exception from log, make sure that the external database and datalake configuration are properly configured.
 Admin UI can be used to configure the external database configuration.